roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

                        showTrimmed           = TRUE)

-The inputs of :code:`SangerRead` constructor function and :code:`new` method are same.
-For more details about *SangerRead* inputs and slots definition, please refer to `sangeranalyseR reference manual (need update) <http://packages.python.org/an_example_pypi_project/>`_.
-The created *SangerRead* instance, :code:`sangerRead`, is used as the input for the following functions.
+The inputs of :code:`SangerRead` constructor function and :code:`new` method are the same.
+For more details about *SangerRead* inputs and slots definition, please refer to the `sangeranalyseR reference manual <https://bioconductor.org/packages/release/bioc/manuals/sangeranalyseR/man/sangeranalyseR.pdf>`_.
+The created *SangerRead* instance, :code:`sangerReadF`, is used as the input for the following functions.

 |